qeesung/gitaly/doc/proposals/praefect-queue-storage.md

 ## Rationale

 Praefect is the traffic router and replication manager for Gitaly HA.
-Praefect is under development and far from being a minimum viable HA solution.
+Praefect is currently (November 2019) under development and far from being a minimum viable HA solution.
 The router detects Gitaly calls that modify repositories, and submits jobs to a job queue indicating that the repository that got modified needs to have its replicas updated.
 The replication manager consumes the job queue.
 Currently, this queue is implemented in-memory in the Praefect process.

 While useful for prototyping, this is unsuitable for real HA Gitaly for two reasons: